Indonesia: Sulawesi - July 2010

 Patience game

-But I'm sure there'll be others!
+But I'm sure there will be more!